Craters of the Moon National Monument and Preserve: Plants

-A plant commonly seen on the lava field is the dwarf buckwheat (Eriogonum ovalifolium var. depressum) (photo), a flowering plant 4 in tall with a root system 3 ft wide.
+A plant commonly seen on the cinder flats is dwarf buckwheat (Eriogonum ovalifolium var. depressum), a flowering plant 4 in tall with a root system 3 ft wide.
 The root system monopolizes soil moisture in its immediate area, resulting in individual plants that are evenly spaced.
-Consequently, many visitors have asked park rangers if the buckwheat were systematically planted.
+Consequently, many visitors ask park rangers if the buckwheat were systematically planted.

 Wildflowers bloom from early May to late September but most are gone by late August.
-Moisture from snow-melt along with some rainfall in late spring kick-starts the germination of annual plants, including wildflowers.
+Moisture from snowmelt along with some rainfall in late spring kick-starts the germination of annual plants, including wildflowers.
 Most of these plants complete their entire life cycle in the few months each year that moisture levels are good.
 The onset of summer decreases the number of wildflowers and by autumn only the tiny yellow flowers of sagebrush and rabbitbrush remain.
-Some wildflowers that grow in the area are the arrow-leaved balsamroot, bitterroot, blazingstar, desert parsley, dwarf monkeyflower, paintbrush, scorpionweed, scabland penstemon and the wild onion.
+Some wildflowers that grow in the area are arrowleaf balsamroot, bitterroot, blazingstar, turpentine parsley, dwarf monkeyflower, Indian paintbrush, scorpionweed, scabland penstemon, and wild onion.